JedGrabman/WorldCupDiagram/README.md

 ## What's up with the flags of Northern Ireland and Chinese Taipei?

 This was rendered using emoji flags.
 There is no official emoji for these two teams, so I couldn't render them in SVG format.
-I plan to manually edit them in PNG format, using the flags listed on the official FIFA website.
+I manually edited them in PNG format, using the flags listed on the official FIFA website.

 ## Have you done this for past World Cups?